SultanAhmmed/SultanAhmmed/README.md

 [![](https://github.com/SultanAhmmed/SultanAhmmed/blob/e01a358db6f3e4a2e41741ad9cdc9ab1852faf0d/profile.png)](https://www.linkedin.com/in/sultan-ahmmed/)<!-- If you want the template for my gif, email me! -->

-<p align="center">IT Professional with strong interest in ethical hacking, penetration testing, vulnerability analysis, and network security.
+<p align="center">IT Professional with strong interest in ethical hacking, penetration testing, vulnerability analysis, exploit development, and network security.
 Hard-working, energetic, personable, and technical-minded individual.
 Possess exceptional customer service and communication skills with the strong ability to multitask and resolve issues quickly. 🚀</p>

 <br>
 <br>